-Introduction to Poll Everywhere. https://pollev.com/frankwolfs050

-- Poll Everywhere is used to carry out in-class quizzes and concept tests. - Quizzes will be recorded for credit.
-The concept tests are not. - I invited all students that were registered as of 8/25/24.
-You should have received an email about this from the system. - I will update this list this weekend. - We will try it out today.
+Introduction to Poll Everywhere. https://pollev.com/frankwolfs050 Poll Everywhere is used to carry out in-class quizzes and concept tests.
+Quizzes will be recorded for credit.
+The concept tests are not.
+I invited all students that were registered as of 8/25/24.
+You should have received an email about this from the system.
+I will update this list this weekend.
+We will try it out today.

-Introduction to Poll Everywhere. https://pollev.com/frankwolfs050

 Error Analysis - a quick summary.
-Type of Errors.

-Statistical errors:

-• Results from a random fluctuation in the process of measurement.
+Type of Errors. • Statistical errors: • Results from a random fluctuation in the process of measurement.
 Often quantifiable in terms of "number of measurements or trials".
-Tends to make measurements less precise.

-• Systematic errors:

-• Results from a bias in the observation due to observing conditions or apparatus or technique or analysis.
+Tends to make measurements less precise. • Systematic errors: • Results from a bias in the observation due to observing conditions or apparatus or technique or analysis.
 Tend to make measurements less accurate.

-The Gaussian Distribution: its mean and its standard deviation.

-1σ is roughly the half-width at half-maximum of the distribution.

-If you carry out one measurement of the length, there will be a 68.3% probability that the outcome of this measurement lies between μ - σ and μ + σ .

-$$g(x) = \frac{1}{\sqrt{2\pi}\sigma}e^{-\frac{1}{2}\sigma}$$

-Department of Physics and Astronomy, University of Rochester, Lecture 02, Page 10
+Frank L. H. Wolfs Department of Physics and Astronomy, University of Rochester, Lecture 02, Page 9

-How to determine the mean μ and width σ of a distribution based on N measurements?
+How to determine the mean $\mu$ and width $\sigma$ of a distribution based on N measurements?

-How to determine the mean μ and width σ of a distribution based on N measurements?
+How to determine the mean $\mu$ and width $\sigma$ of a distribution based on N measurements?